Location: Bagerhat, Sundarbans, Paharpur, Srimangal, Sonargaon

 - All entrance tickets.

-- Taking to the Covid-19 testing center in Dhaka before departure to provide the sample and collect the report.
+- Before departure, take to the Covid-19 testing center in Dhaka to provide the sample and collect the report if necessary.

-- All tips except our guide, drivers, and boat crew in Sundarbans.
+- All tips except our guide, driver, and boat crew in Sundarban.

 Does not include: